hashicorp/terraform-plugin-framework/docs/design/factories.md

 ### Named functions

-Similarly to anonymous functions, we can ask for named functions:
+Similarly to anonymous functions, we can ask for functions with a named type:

 ```go
 type ResourceFactory func() framework.Resource